 Digestive Enzyme deficiency is much more common than most people think.
-Enzymes are essential for good digestion and to feel well.
-Lacking enzymes causes bloating, constipation, gut pain, acid reflux, gas and a general feeling of discomfort after a meal.
-In many cases, adding digestive enzymes before a meal can resolve digestive problems.
-But enzymes do much more than supporting digestion.
+Enzymes are essential for good digestion and even a slight deficiency can cause bloating, constipation, gut pain, acid reflux, gas and feeling discomfort after a meal.
+In many cases, simply adding digestive enzymes before a meal can lessen digestive problems.
+So if you have digestive issues, please read on.

 Benefits of digestive enzymes

-The body produces many enzymes, some are active in the mouth, others in the stomach and the small intestine.
-Many enzymes are present in raw food.
-This is one reason to consume raw vegetables with main meals.
+The body produces many digestive enzymes, some are active in the mouth, others in the stomach and the small intestine.
+Many enzymes are also present in raw food which is a good reason to consume raw vegetables with main meals to support digestion.

 What enzymes do

-- Enzymes prepare the raw materials from food to energize, build and repair the body
+- Prepare raw materials from food to energize, build, and repair the body

-- They circulate nutrients to feed and support all cells in the body
+- Circulate nutrients to feed and support all cells in the body

 - Much more…

 When your mind is focused on the meal and you eat slowly, the stomach will have time to produce stomach acid and enzymes.
 This way the food you eat is quickly being broken down.
-The liver, pancreas, and gallbladder are all involved in producing enzymes that absorb nutrients used for energy and to build and repair tissue.
+The liver, pancreas, and gallbladder are also involved in producing enzymes that absorb nutrients used for energy and to build and repair tissue.
 But again, eating fast impairs the digestive process.

 Are you enzyme deficient?

-How do you know if you’re lacking digestive enzymes?
+How can you tell if your body does not produce enough digestive enzymes?
 This is a fair question, however, not easily answered.
 It’s similar to asking if you know exactly which vitamins or minerals your body needs at any given moment.
-The answer depends on lifestyle, eating habits, level of stress, genetic make-up, level of fitness, and other factors.
+The answer depends on age, lifestyle, eating habits, level of stress, genetic make-up, and other factors.

-The body’s particular needs can be very specific and also change over time.
+Your body’s needs can be very specific and these needs often change over time.
 Some experts estimate that more than 25% of the population are enzyme deficient.
 For many, this is because a decline in enzyme production is part of the aging process and begins around age 40.

 Some people are keenly aware that their body’s ability to produce certain enzymes is impaired.
-For example, lactose intolerance means that the body’s ability to produce the enzyme lactase is weakened or damaged.
-Therefore, the body cannot break down milk sugar in dairy products and this produces symptoms.
+For example, lactose intolerance means that the body’s ability to produce lactase is weakened or damaged.
+Therefore, the gut cannot break down milk sugar in dairy products and this produces unpleasant symptoms.

-- Pesticides, chemicals, heavy metals in the body can disturb enzyme production
+- Pesticides, chemicals, and heavy metals in the body can disturb enzyme production

-- Disease can weaken the body’s ability to produce digestive enzymes
+- Disease can weaken the body’s ability to produce enzymes

 - Consuming processed food can deplete digestive enzymes

-When the body experiences a lack of enzymes, it will not be able to completely digest and assimilate nutrients causing symptoms, as the ones mentioned below:
+When the body experiences a lack of enzymes, it will not be able to completely digest and assimilate nutrients causing symptoms, a few are mentioned below:

 - Weight gain